AkrilliA/laravel-beyond/UPGRADE.md

 ## Upgrade to 4.0 from 3.x

 ### Controller moved to Support/Controllers
-We moved the controller to the `Support/Controllers` folder to imrpove compatibility with other packages and decrease boilerplate.
+We moved the controller to the `Support/Controllers` folder to improve compatibility with other packages and decrease boilerplate.

 Create a new `Controller.php` in `/src/Support/Controllers`with following content: